 So, what are the main differences between how Europe and the U.S. allow baby formulas to be sold?
 Let’s take a look.

 To give your babies the protein they need, animal-based milks are primarily used in both the EU and US.
 However, there’s a wider selection.
 The big difference in the EU is that they have a goat milk option written into the regulation.
 There is no goat milk based infant formula legally sold in the US.
 In fact, Europe was the first to include goat milk in formula, which some experts believe to be healthier in terms of the protein it provides.

 The European Union (EU) is also known to have different, and sometimes stricter, regulations than the Food and Drug Administration (FDA) in America.

 Now, let’s take a look into how American formula compares.

-In terms of DHA, the main difference between the EU when compared to the U.S. is that they require all baby formulas to have DHA added to them.
+In terms of DHA, the main difference between the EU when compared to the U.S. is that the EU requires all baby formulas to have DHA added to them.

 This is because they believe that this particular fatty acid helps your baby’s nourishment.
 And if that’s the case, we’re happy that they’re looking out for our little ones!